T. N. Gopinathan Nair

+Early life and education

-Gopinathan Nair was born on 24 April 1918 in Thiruvananthapuram, in the south Indian state of Kerala to P. K. Narayana Pillai (Sahityapanchanan P. K. Narayana Pillai), a noted scholar and lawyer and his wife, Parukutty Amma.
+Gopinathan Nair was born on 24 April 1918 in Thiruvananthapuram, in the south Indian state of Kerala to "Sahityapanchanan" P. K. Narayana Pillai, a noted scholar and lawyer and his wife, Parukutty Amma.
 His primary education was at Holy Angel's Convent Thiruvananthapuram and after passing 4th standard, he continued his schooling at the Government Model Boys High School before graduating from the Government Arts College, Thiruvananthapuram, then known as Maharaja's College of Arts.
 Subsequently, he studied law but abandoned the studies after failing in the first year examination and joined Malayalarajyam daily as a special correspondent.

+Work

-Later, he also served as the editor of Malayalarajyam film magazine for a year before founding P. K. Memorial Press, named after his father, from where he published a magazine under the name, Sakhi and a daily by name, Veerakesari. he also started a book stall but all his ventures failed resulting in heavy financial losses.
+Later, after working as a correspondent, he also served as the editor of Malayalarajyam film magazine for a year before founding P. K. Memorial Press, named after his father, from where he published a magazine under the name, Sakhi and a daily by name, Veerakesari.
+He also started a book stall but all his ventures failed resulting in heavy financial losses.
 It was to repay the debts, Nair turned to films and he made his debut with Thiramala, a 1953 film, for which wrote the story, screenplay and dialogues; he also acted in the film along with Sathyan and Kumari Thankam.
 He was associated with many more films including the 1958 film, Nairu Pidicha Pulivalu.
 The same year, he joined the Thiruvananthapuram station of the All India Radio (AIR) as a director of plays and he served AIR until his superannuation from service in 1975.
 Later, he served as a consultant to Manorajyam weekly, Akashvani and Doordarshan.

 Gopinathan Nair's oeuvre comprises over 50 books, falling into genres such as plays, novels, poetry, biography and travelogues, which include Ente Mini, an elegiacal reminiscences on the death of his wife.
 Besides, he wrote screenplay for five films, of which three, Thiramala, Aniyathi and Pareeksha, were based on his own stories and he acted in 8 films.
 Pareeksha, one of his plays, received the Vikraman Nair Trophy best drama.
 He received the Kerala Sahitya Akademi Award for Drama for his play, Sakshi, in 1979.